RenderKit/ospray/README.md

-The voxel data pointed to by `source` is copied into the given volume starting at position `regionCoords`, must be of size `regionSize` and be placed in memory in XYZ order.
+The voxel data pointed to by `source` is copied into the given volume starting at position `regionCoords`, must be of size `regionSize` and be placed in memory in xyz-order.
 Note that OSPRay distinguishes between volume data and volume parameters.
 This function must be called only after all volume parameters (in particular `dimensions` and `voxelType`, see below) have been set and *before* `ospCommit(volume)` is called.
 If